Hansenlab1/XL-Chord/README.md

 # XL-Chord
-this repository provides the scripts for creating Circos chord diagrams from mMS based crosslink results
+this repository provides the scripts for creating Circos chord diagrams from MS based crosslink results